Stardrift makes travel planning effortless by finding flights, hotels, and experiences that match your travel preferences. Learn more.

 Before returning, browse snacks and souvenirs on KOMACHI STREET

-Easy route from Nippori to Kamakura: take JR Yamanote to Tokyo or Ueno only if needed, but usually the simplest is JR via Shinagawa onto a Yokosuka Line train toward Kamakura/Kita-Kamakura
+Backup route for Kamakura: take JR via Shinagawa onto a Yokosuka Line train toward Kamakura/Kita-Kamakura

 For the return, just take JR back the same way; no pass needed, normal IC card fare is fine